JodoZT/MHWNoChunk/README.md

 # MHWNoChunk

-# NOTICE: The tool WON'T WORK WITH THE ICEBOREN UPDATE SO FAR.
-Please wait for an update patiently.
-Thanks.
-__Sectional Monster Hunter : World chunk decompress tool__

 The tool learns from the __WorldChunkTool__ to deal with the decompressing process.

 Thanks to the author __MHVuze__'s great work on WorldChunkTool.